 - Complimentary access to the WSIA Surplus Lines Fundamentals course; and

-- A two-day orientation in Kansas City covering a variety of topics to familiarize them with the industry.
+- A three-day orientation in Kansas City covering a variety of topics to familiarize them with the industry.

-Interns also compete for the chance to attend the WSIA Annual Marketplace in September in Atlanta, and for additional scholarships to study the London market.
-A list of the 2017 WSIA interns is available here.
+Interns also compete for the chance to attend the WSIA Annual Marketplace and for additional scholarships to study the London market.

 Sign up for the WSIA U-News to be notified when applications are available.

 In order to be eligible for the program, students must generally meet the following guiding principles:

 - Be a current college junior or senior